MicrosoftDocs/machine-learning-server-docs/microsoft-r/what-is-machine-learning-server.md

 + Pretrained models ready to score data you provide
 + Open source distributions of R and Python
 + Interpreters and libraries for running script
++ Analytic deployment and consumption
++ Remote execution
-+ Operationalization: web service deployment, remote execution, and clustered topologies
++ Clustered topologies

 ## Next steps